skillrepos/cursor/labs.md

 </p>
 </br></br>

-**Lab 2 - Chat & Context: Ask, Plan, and Debug**

-**Purpose: Learn to use Chat with @ symbols for reasoning and debugging**
+**Lab 2 - Understanding Cursor's Modes - Build a REST API**

+**Purpose: In this lab, we'll learn when to use Chat and Edit (Cmd+K) modes by building a real Express API.
+You will use Chat mode for planning and questions and Edit mode for focused single-file changes, and Composer mode for multi-file coordination.**

+**Note:** Cursor 2.0 introduces an agent-first interface that you can toggle between traditional file-based and agent-focused views.
+For these labs, we'll use the workflows that work in both views.

 1. Let's see how we can use Chat Mode to plan and understand changes.
 If not open, open Chat by pressing Cmd+L (Mac) or Ctrl+L (Windows).
-Make sure the mode dropdown is set to **"Ask"**.
-Next to that, the selected model to use should be set to *Auto*.
-If not, select the drop-down arrow next to the model name and enable the *Auto* option.
+Make sure you're in **Ask mode** for asking questions and getting advice (not making changes yet).

 ![Ask mode](./images/cursor4.png?raw=true "Ask mode")

+*Note: Chat interface may look different in Cursor 2.0 - look for mode selector or similar options.*

 <br><br>